Email Tutorial | Free Email Tutorials

 PST Files in Outlook 2007 All the data Outlook 2007 uses is stored (by default) in a single folder, inside PST files; if you were to take these PST files, copy them onto another computer, inside another Outlook's profile folder, that other Outlook program would contain an exact image of all your emails, contacts, calendar, events, and reminders.
 This is why backing up your entire PST files folder is a better solution than exporting emails or contacts.

-Huge PST files to backup The downside from backing up your entire Outlook profile is size: your default PST file plus any archived PST file will often be a few gigabytes in size.
-This isn't a problem if you have a USB drive (the most convenient way to create backups, since it travels easily in your pocket or purse) - most USB drives today offer at least 8Gb of storage, which will more than cover the largest Outlook PST profiles.
+The downside from backing up your entire Outlook profile is size: your default PST file plus any archived PST file will often exceed a gigabyte.
+Not a problem if you have a USB drive (the most convenient backup, since it travels easily in your pocket or purse) - most USB drives today offer at least 8Gb of storage, which will more than cover the largest Outlook PST profiles.

 Backup your Outlook 2007 PST files folder